Back to Blog

 Advanced Customization

-For more advanced customization, we can leverage Shopify's APIs to fetch additional data or manipulate the variant information.
+For more advanced customization, we can use Shopify's APIs to fetch additional data or manipulate the variant information.
 This might involve using the Shopify GraphQL API to retrieve variant metadata or create custom API endpoints to handle variant-related requests.

 Conclusion